boz-tcm/algorithmic-trading-challenge/README.md

 ## General Information
 - Our project was designed to use Scikit-learn libraries, including sklearn preprocessing, cluster, decomposition, and algorithms KMeans and PCA to analyze factors, or features, in the cryptocurrency market.
+- We examined four variations of an algorithmic trading machine learning model:
+    1. Baseline model, characterized by a notably very short training period, comprising just over 3% of the entire in-sample dataset, AND short-term moving average ('Fast') and long-term moving average ('Slow') technical trading price signals of 4 and 100 periods, respectively. `machine_learning_trading_bot_baseline.ipynb`
+    2. A training-period variation to the baseline model, increasing the training period to a more traditional 76% of the in-sample dataset (75%-80% is customary), leaving 24% of the in-sample for testing, corresponding to increasing the model's offset parameter from 3 months to 46 months!  `machine_learning_trading_bot_training_period.ipynb`

 ## Technologies Used
 - Python Version 3.10.12